arktekk/rest-workshop/slides/http/one/01_basic.md

 !SLIDE
 # HTTP is everywhere #

-.notes HTTP is incredibly widespread.
-There are libraries and frameworks in almost every language you can think of.
+* Libraries and frameworks in almost every language
-Port 80, the default http port, is open in almost every firewall.
-It has therefore seen a lot of "abuse".
+* Port 80 has seen a lot of "abuse", as it is usually open in firewalls

-!SLIDE
+!SLIDE bullets incremental
 # Session #
 * HTTP Session is not standardized.
-* Session state SHOULD be stored client side with use of COOKIES: RFC-6265
+* Session state SHOULD be stored client side with use of COOKIES
+* Problem: Authentication

 .notes Try to avoid server side session state.
 Replication nightmare.
 Cookies can be scoped, so may be more useful

+!SLIDE
+# Cookies #
+* Cookies are specified in RFC-6265
-Cookies have security issues, so must be protected.
-See HttpOnly and secure flags.
+* Security issues, see HttpOnly and secure flags
+* Abused
+* Do not Track